We have all heard the saying, you are what you eat.

 Chronic stress causes our bodies to overproduce the stress hormone, cortisol.
-And cortisol can create the permeability issues seen with leaky gut, and cause inflammation and all the symptoms that go with an unhealthy gut, including skin conditions.
+And cortisol can create the permeability issues seen with leaky gut and all the symptoms that go with an unhealthy gut, including skin conditions.

 Adaptogens You Can Try Today